the-drunk-coder/megra-doc/docs/editor.md

 Given that it's build for one specific purpose, it's not configurable at all.
 If you **don't** want to use the editor, you can start Mégra with the `-r` flag, which will start it in REPL mode.
-Feel free to make your own plugin for your favourite editor, and let me know it you do so!
+Feel free to make your own plugin for your favourite editor, and let me know if you do so!

 ## The Sketchbook